romerve/rvlabs-apim-devops/README.md

 Once the initial Dev APIM has been created it is important that the two personas: API publishers, and API developers incorporate new steps in their process.
 Typically, API publishers will use the Azure Portal to make changes, and API developers would be working with OpenAPI, but this could also cause configuration drift, and having the two instances running different APIs.

-Therefore, API publishers and developer need to incorporate the Azure APIM Resouce Kiy in their process workflow. need use the Extractor tool as the last step in their process.
+Therefore, API publishers and developer need to incorporate the Azure APIM Resource Kit in their process workflow. need use the Extractor tool as the last step in their process.

 ### For API publishers